-Garden Grove, CA—For the first time in modern history, the Catholic Church and the arts are coming together in a unique collaboration that will bring the faith to life in a dramatic way.
+For the first time in modern history, the Catholic Church and the arts have come together in a unique collaboration that brings the Faith to life in a dramatic way.

-Spearheaded by Bishop Kevin Vann of Orange, the drama series is part of a vision for the transformation of the former Crystal Cathedral, built by evangelist Robert Schuller.
-The Diocese of Orange purchased the 34 acre campus in 2012, and is transforming the striking glass structure and its facilities, which include the state-of-the-art Freed Theater, into an international Catholic center for culture and the media.
+Spearheaded by Bishop Kevin Vann of Orange, the drama series is part of a vision for the transformation of the former Crystal Cathedral property built by evangelist Robert Schuller.
+The Diocese of Orange purchased the 34 acre campus in 2012, and is planning to turn it into an international Catholic center for culture and the media.

 "The Christ Cathedral Drama Series is a creative and dynamic means of engaging and inspiring the faithful, and another important avenue for welcoming people into a life of faith with God at its center," explains Bishop Vann.

 Leonardo Defilippis, founder and president of Saint Luke Productions, shares Bishop Vann's vision.
 "There is really a void in our society - there is almost no Catholic presence in theater and the media," he says.
 "The Diocese of Orange is taking a major step to change that current desert landscape and to evangelize through drama."